Countdown to Final Crisis: Karate Kid and Triplicate Girl

-Karate Kid (Val Armorr) fights Batman in the Batcave and is eventually subdued by Black Lightning.
-He is briefly held by the League, and when he is released is joined by Legion member Luornu Durgo, who now calls herself "Una".

-Karate Kid and Una travel to the Oracle's home, where they discover that someone is trying to steal the secret identities of all of the world's superheroes, which Oracle manages to prevent.
-Oracle learns that the Calculator is behind the plot and defeats him.
+Karate Kid and Una travel to Oracle's home, where they discover that someone is trying to steal the secret identities of all of the world's superheroes, which Oracle manages to prevent.
+Oracle learns that Calculator is behind the plot and defeats him.
 Karate Kid reveals that he is dying from a virus and only Oracle can help him.
 After examining Karate Kid, Oracle determines that the virus is either of alien origin, or too advanced to detect.
 She directs the two to see Elias Orr for more answers.
 They defeat Orr's bodyguard, Equus, who directs them to another researcher and deduces that the virus may be related to OMAC.
 After the two leave, Orr reports to DeSaad.

-Karate Kid and Una meet Professor Buddy Blank, who takes them to see Brother Eye, who is imprisoned in a NORAD storage hangar.
+Karate Kid and Una meet Professor Buddy Blank, who takes them to see Brother Eye.
 Brother Eye confirms that Karate Kid is infected with the OMAC virus and refers to the "Great Disaster".
 He informs Karate Kid that there is a similar strain hidden in a bunker beneath Blüdhaven.
-Traveling through the ruins of Blüdhaven, the group meet Firestorm (Jason Rusch) as Karate Kid begins to cough up blood.
-Sensing something beneath the surface, Karate Kid directs Firestorm to blast a hole to the cavern below.
-Karate Kid and Firestorm take on the Atomic Knights and break into a vault under Blüdhaven to find DeSaad torturing Martin Stein.
+Traveling through the ruins of Blüdhaven, the group meet Firestorm as Karate Kid begins to cough up blood.
+Karate Kid and Firestorm break into a vault under Blüdhaven to find DeSaad torturing Martin Stein.